 Serious Invokana Side Effects

-Invokana and drugs like it have been strongly linked to ketoacidosis.
+Invokana and similar drugs have strong links to ketoacidosis.
 There is also evidence that the drugs can cause impaired kidney function, heart problems, bone breaks, and other health complications.

 Symptoms of ketoacidosis, as noted by the American Diabetes Association, include: